 Keeping Your Cool at the Capitol

 On average, July is the hottest month in Washington, D.C.
 Excessive heat can lead to sunburn, cramps, heat exhaustion and heat stroke.
-If you live, work or visit Capitol Hill, stay alert for signs that you, a colleague or a loved one is too hot.
+If you live on, work or visit Capitol Hill, stay alert for signs that you, a colleague or a loved one is too hot.

 Visitors shade themselves from the summer sun with an umbrella.